 package.json (we use "com.heroku.cli" and "com.salesforce.cli" as the identifiers for the Heroku CLI and the Salesforce CLI, respectively).

-package.json to a certificate (For the Heroku CLI this is "Developer ID Installer: Heroku INC").
+For the Heroku CLI the certificate name is "Developer ID Installer: Heroku INC".
 And optionally set the keychain with

 Build a deb package with

 MYCLI_DEB_KEY to a gpg key id to create the gpg files.
 This will include all the files needed for an apt repository in

 ./dist/deb.
 They can be uploaded to S3 with